Search

 • when your supply is back on, you may need to reset electric timers and alarm clocks

-What other safety precautions should I take in respect of electricity?
+What other safety precautions you should take in respect of electricity

 • Make sure you do not overload sockets, as this can be dangerous